-Arizona High School Students in Costa Rica
+Arizona High School Students Find Inspiration in Service

 A team of 34 Arizona Fountain Hills High School students and chaperones united with Colegio students on Global Volunteers’ high school group volunteering program in Costa Rica.
 Working together, they carried out maintenance on the forest trails on campus – an outdoor classroom at this ecotourism-focused school, shared the “pura vida” culture in Monteverde, learning about commonalities in their teen lives.
 The students cleared the forest floor to maintain the walkways and create new pathways, shoveled and bagged gravel, and delivered it to the places where we the trails needed it.
 The group was surprised by how much they were able to contribute to the labor projects, and how much they learned about different work styles and expectations.
 Ticos (Costa Ricans), they said, balance exertion and rest – and don’t fall victim to unrealistic time pressures.